 Their Modern backpack is sleek and simple, with a full zip to allow easy access to its roomy compartments.

-A more budget-friendly sack is the mini backpack (check it out on Amazon.com).
+A more budget-friendly sack is the mini backpack (check it out at Amazon.com).
 These are great for everyday use and are available in many options to suit your individual style.

 5. Hugo Boss

 Not the first brand to come to mind when you think of backpacks.
 Founded in 1924, Hugo Boss is known for its luxury fashion and fragrances.